 “A small percentage of students [about 10%] are not comfortable with these topics.
 These survey findings were corroborated in nationwide focus group discussions and follow-up interviews.”

-Additionally, a recent survey of 2,000 students from Australia found young people want more information about gender diversity, violence in relationships, sexual pleasure, intimacy and love.
+Additionally, a recent survey of 2,000 students from Victoria and South Australia found young people want more information about gender diversity, violence in relationships, sexual pleasure, intimacy and love.

 Balancing quality sex-ed with religious freedom

-The basic question, says Professor Bouma, is how to recognise and permit minority religious expressions, while also respecting the dignity and rights of all Australians.
+The basic question, says Professor Bouma, is how to recognise and permit minority religious expressions, such as the PM’s, while also respecting the dignity and rights of all Australians.

 Professor Bouma said that while parents have the right to select schools whose ideology fits their own, real diversities need to be respected on a national level so that inclusive approaches to sex education are provided “for the sake of public health”.